noir-lang/noir/docs/docs/noir/concepts/comptime.md

 - Certain built-in functions may not be available, although more may be added over time.
 - Evaluation order of global items is currently unspecified.
 For example, given the following two functions we can't guarantee which `println` will execute first.
-The ordering of the two printouts will be arbitrary, but should be stable across multiple compilations as long as the program is also unchanged.
+The ordering of the two printouts will be arbitrary, but should be stable across multiple compilations with the same `nargo` version as long as the program is also unchanged.

 ```rs=
 fn one() {